 We planned our move to the country in no time at all, but we knew we couldn’t make it a reality until I finished my second degree, which at that time was going to be a couple more years.
 But I didn’t want to wait.
 I wanted to take control of my life right away and take steps toward the life of my dreams.
-And so I did.
+And so I began homesteading in the city.

 I started small: I honed my cooking skills, grew an herb garden, preserved summer fruits in our freezer and worked on saving more and spending less money on frivolous things and convenience items.

-Fast forward to today, and now I am proud to say that we have made our move out to the country, have a decent sized vegetable garden and a few fruit trees, share a backyard with neighbours who provide us with fresh eggs from their chickens, preserve dozens of jars of home grown and organic local food in the summer and spend infinitely more time together as a family.
+Fast forward to today, and now I am proud to say that we have made our move out to the country, have a decent-sized vegetable garden and a few fruit trees, share a backyard with neighbors who provide us with fresh eggs from their chickens, preserve dozens of jars of homegrown and organic local food in the summer and spend infinitely more time together as a family.
 I’m also happy to say that, while I do still suffer from anxiety, it’s nowhere near as debilitating or as frequent as it was before we started on this journey.

 We’re still not where we want to be.
 In fact, we have a long way to go.
 But we’re doing what we can where we are, and that in and of itself is enough to make me feel a little more secure, a little less stressed and a lot more satisfied with life.